Cash-rich Zurich Insurance eyes bid for British rival RSA

 RSA, best known for its More Than home and motor insurance brand, said it had held no talks with Zurich and received no proposal.

-The Financial Times said Zurich was considering a bid valuing RSA at 5.5 billion pounds ($8.6 billion), or 550p a share.
+The Financial Times said Zurich was considering a bid valuing RSA at 5.5 billion pounds, or 550p a share.
 Barclays analysts said Zurich had around $3 billion in surplus cash and could take on debt of up to $5 billion.

 "RSA has many strengths that would complement our business," a Zurich spokesman said.
 "RSA is very clearly strong in Britain but also in Scandinavia and Canada.
 And they have business in Latin America, a market which we want to expand."